fib-app

 Set extension object

-Setting an extended object is to establish a connection between two independent objects.
-For example, Tom has adopted a pet named cat, which can be achieved with the following operations:
+Setting an extension object is to establish a relationship between two independent objects.
+For example, if Tom adopts a pet named cat, he can use the following operations to achieve this:

 1